Ronald Gene Simmons: Afterward

-Simmons' two pistols were auctioned for $2,925.
-One gun, which was not used in the murders, was sold to a resident of Pottsville, who bought it as a souvenir for $1,325.
-The second weapon, the gun Simmons used to kill eight people, was purchased by John C. Harris, one of Simmons' attorneys.
-He said he thought bids on his former client's guns were "too low."
-Most of the crowd of over 100 and about a dozen journalists were there for the spectacle.
-Only 13 people bid on either gun and virtually all of the bidding was done by just four men.
+Simmons' two pistols sold at auction for $2,925.
+A Pottsville resident paid $1,325 for a gun not used in the murders as a souvenir.
+The second pistol, used to kill eight people, was purchased by Simmons' attorney John C. Harris, who said the bids were "too low."
+Although more than 100 people, including about a dozen journalists, attended the auction, only 13 people bid on either gun, with nearly all bidding done by four men.